aljazfrancic/fnm-code-bot/README.md

 # fnm-code-bot
-This is the Magic the Gathering Arena FNM code dispatcher.
+This is the Magic the Gathering Arena FNM code dispatcher for Discord.